 On a warm summer day, head to the county park in Galesburg to play in the splash pad.
 Pack a picnic lunch, spend an afternoon at the park (splash pad geared for children ages 2-12).
 See other Water Fun in Southwest Michigan.

-This fenced playground features a shaded canopy over the playset, wood chips (no mud!) in the playground area and a small play structure, ideal for younger kids.
-You are also a short walking distance from the Texas Corners Farmers Market and local restaurants (Zebs, Lafayette Creamery, Texas Corners Brewing Company).
+This fenced playground features a shaded canopy over the playset, wood chips in the playground area and a small play structure, ideal for younger kids.
+You are also a short walking distance from the Texas Corners Farmers Market and local restaurants (Zebs, Rykse & Co Market and Eatery, Lafayette Creamery, Texas Corners Brewing Company).

 West Lake Nature Preserve Park | 420 South Shore Drive, Portage